chadluo/dotnew/README.md

 # dotnew

-A list of apps where you can use .new to create a new project.
+A list of apps where you can access via a .new url.

 Please help contribute since these urls are not always well documented.